-Originally, when the 56k connection was introduced, there was not a set standard between two major modem manufacturers, causing there to be two different technologies, X2 and KFlex.
+Originally, when the 56k connection was introduced, there was not a set standard between two major modem manufacturers, causing there to be two different technologies: X2 and KFlex.
 Each of these technologies allowed for a modem to connect at higher speeds, but only if the Internet Provider supported the technology.
 Because of the difficulties and issues with these two different technologies, one technology emerged out of the two, called V.90.
-This technology will allow users of any brand of modem to connect at higher speeds.
+This technology allows users of any brand of modem to connect at higher speeds.

 Today, all modems (purchased new) are V.90 and this is no longer a concern.
 Additional information and history about each of these technologies can be found on our Modem Standard page.

 Interface can be an important when considering purchasing a modem.
 It is important that your computer has the available connections and resources when purchasing a modem.

 PCI/ISA (Internal) PCI/ISA modems are modems that are found in most computers today.
 These modems are installed internally into the computer with an available connection on the back of the modem for the phone line.
 Before purchasing an internal modem make sure the computer has the required slot.
 In addition, verify that your computer has the available resources.
 You can sometimes have difficulties installing a modem if a serial device, such as a Serial mouse or Serial PDA, is connected to the computer.